 The MBS FileMaker Plugin contains functions to access SQL database servers directly.
 This functions are based on SQLAPI++, a C library.
 You can connect and run queries, execute SQL statements and work with stored procedures.
-We support this database types: Oracle, SQL Server, DB2, Sybase, Informix, InterBase, SQLBase, MySQL, PostgreSQL, ODBC and SQLite
+We support this database types: CubeSQL, Centura SQLBase, DB2, Firebird, Informix, InterBase, MariaDB, Microsoft Access, Microsoft SQL Server, MySQL, ODBC, Oracle Database Server, PostgreSQL, SQL Anywhere, SQLite, SQLCipher and Sybase.

 By using native APIs of target DBMS, the applications developed with this plugin run swiftly and efficiently.
 The product also provides a low-level interface that allows developers to access database-specific features.
 By encapsulating a vendor's API, the plugin acts as middleware and delivers database portability.
 See details on supporting SQL database servers on different platforms: